python/cpython/Doc/library/asyncio-eventloop.rst

 ========

-Note that all examples in this section **purposefully** show how to use low-level event loop APIs such as :meth:`loop.run_forever` and :meth:`loop.call_soon`.
-Modern asyncio applications rarely need to be written this way; consider using high-level functions like :func:`asyncio.run`.
+Note that all examples in this section **purposefully** show how to use the low-level event loop APIs, such as :meth:`loop.run_forever` and :meth:`loop.call_soon`.
+Modern asyncio applications rarely need to be written this way; consider using the high-level functions like :func:`asyncio.run`.